|

-TEDDY AND THE ROUGH RIDERS began in Fairborn, Ohio in the spring of 1958.
-This rock ’n’ roll band was originally called
+| TEDDY AND THE ROUGH RIDERS began in Fairborn, Ohio in the spring of 1958.
+Ted Grills was a former member of a rock 'n' roll band called the Saints.
+He left to form his own band early that year.
+This new band was originally called

 The Teddy Bears but for obvious reasons (Phil Spector’s group) had to change the name.
 Teddy Grills middle name was Roosevelt